If you or a loved one are struggling, we can help. Request a call today.

 Intensive Outpatient Program (IOP) Treatment for Heroin Use Disorder

-An intensive outpatient program provides a flexible yet structured heroin treatment option, allowing individuals to attend therapy sessions several times each week for a few hours while still living at home.
+An intensive outpatient program provides a flexible yet structured treatment option, allowing individuals addicted to heroin to attend therapy sessions several times each week for a few hours while still living at home.

 This type of heroin abuse program is ideal for those who need significant support but also require the ability to maintain daily responsibilities such as work or family commitments.

-IOP often includes individual counseling, group therapy, and educational workshops to recognize risk factors, prevent relapse, and build coping mechanisms.
+IOP often includes individual counseling, group therapy, family therapy, and educational workshops to recognize risk factors, prevent relapse, provide emotional support, and build coping mechanisms.

 Standard Outpatient Heroin Addiction Treatment